YashwanthReddy27/Case_Study_Bellabeat/README.md

 # Case_Study_Bellabeat
 **About the company:**
 Bellabeat is a high-tech company that manufactures health-focused products.
 Collecting data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with  knowledge about their own health and habits.
-Since it was founded in 2013, Bellabeat has grown rapidly and quickly positioned  itself as a tech-driven wellness company for women.
+Since it was founded in 2013, Bellabeat has grown rapidly and has quickly positioned  itself as a tech-driven wellness company for women.
+You can access the  RStudio project link: [Casestudy](https://posit.cloud/content/9918205)
 # 1. Ask
  ## 📊 Business Task